Orbital Margins

 A downloadable game for Windows and Linux

-Orbital Margins is a character-driven small-business dicerolling RPG that puts you into the shoes of an independent spacecraft operator in cis-lunar space.
-Try to survive in the margins of a merciless orbital economy where your most dangerous enemies are propellant costs, mortgages and customs clerks that are having a bad day.
+Orbital Margins is a hard-SF character-driven small-business dicerolling RPG that puts you into the shoes of an independent spacecraft operator in cis-lunar space of a potential mid-future.
+Try to survive in the margins of a merciless orbital economy where your most dangerous enemies are propellant costs, docking fees and customs clerks that are having a bad day.

 Ok, ok, I'm lying!
 I mean, this is the elevator pitch for what I hope the game to one day become.
 But it's going to be a long road from here to there.

-The prototype currently uses the following 3rd-party placeholder assets:
+The game currently uses the following 3rd-party placeholder assets:

 Download